ENGLISH

-SVV – Freedom and Responsibility of Liberal (or Popular) Adult Education is a Finnish joint research programme established in 2011 by Tampere University (TAU), University of Eastern Finland (UEF) and Åbo Akademi University (ÅA) and Finnish Adult Education Association (FAEA).
+SVV – Freedom and Responsibility of Liberal (or Popular) Adult Education is a Finnish joint research programme established in 2011 by Tampere University (TAU), University of Eastern Finland (UEF), Åbo Akademi University (ÅA) and the Finnish Adult Education Association (FAEA).
+The programme aims to strengthen the research and research collaboration on popular adult education.
+It is open for everyone interested in popular adult education research to join in.
+We aim to bring together researchers and students from different disciplines, actors from the field, decision makers and other experts.
+SVV is a forum for dialogue between research, practice and politics.

 Read more about SVV-program – history and future (Article on EPALE-forum)